wp-plugins/quick-featured-images/README.txt

 Fixed error message after plugin activation and missed images in the library

 = 3.0 =
-The former default to only consider posts (and no page oder cutom post type) in the search lead to confusions.
-Users were asking why the search result does not list all expected posts.
-This behaviour is changed in v3.0: all posts, pages and custom post types are now considered in the search by default.
-You can deselect the post types you do not want to find.
+* Added new filter "Filter by Custom Taxonomies"
+* Be aware of the changed default behaviour: ALL posts, pages and custom post types are included in the search by default
+* Improved performance
+* Improved design of confirmation page

 = 2.0 =
 Many improvements and additions